AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

   Model-has-Roles }|--|| Role : "Belongs to Many"
 ```

-### Staff Role and User
+### Exercise: Staff Role and User

-Exercise: Repeat the above but for the Staff user and role.
-Assign only the staff role to
+Exercise to do...

-the staff member.
+Repeat the above but for the Staff user and role.
+Assign only the staff role to the staff member.

 ### User Seeder Update